-21 Notice to member
+20 Notice to member

-(1) Before disciplinary action is taken against a member, the Secretary must give written notice to the member-
+- (1) Before disciplinary action is taken against a member, the Secretary must give written notice to the member- - (a) stating that the Association proposes to take disciplinary action against the member; and - (b) stating the grounds for the proposed disciplinary action; and - (c) specifying the date, place and time of the meeting at which the Committee intends to consider the disciplinary action (the disciplinary meeting); and - (d) advising the member that he or she may do one or both of the following-

-- (a) stating that the Association proposes to take disciplinary action against the member; and - (b) stating the grounds for the proposed disciplinary action; and - (c) specifying the date, place and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting); and - (d) advising the member that he or she may do one or both of the following- - (i) attend the disciplinary meeting and address the disciplinary subcommittee at that meeting; - (ii) give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and - (e) setting out the member's appeal rights under rule 23. - (2) The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.
+- (i) attend the disciplinary meeting and address the Committee at that meeting; - (ii) give a written statement to the Committee at any time before the disciplinary meeting. - (2) The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.

-22 Decision of subcommittee
+21 Decision of Committee

-- (1) At the disciplinary meeting, the disciplinary subcommittee must- - (a) give the member an opportunity to be heard; and - (b) consider any written statement submitted by the member. - (2) After complying with subrule (1), the disciplinary subcommittee may- - (a) take no further action against the member; or - (b) subject to subrule (3)- - (i) reprimand the member; or - (ii) suspend the membership rights of the member for a specified period; or - (iii) expel the member from the Association. - (3) The disciplinary subcommittee may not fine the member. - (4) The suspension of membership rights or the expulsion of a member by the disciplinary subcommittee under this rule takes effect immediately after the vote is passed.
+- (1) At the disciplinary meeting, the Committee must- - (a) give the member an opportunity to be heard; and - (b) consider any written statement submitted by the member. - (2) After complying with subrule (1), the Committee may- - (a) take no further action against the member; or - (b) subject to subrule (3)- - (i) reprimand the member; or - (ii) suspend the membership rights of the member for a specified period; or - (iii) expel the member from the Association. - (3) The Committee may not fine the member. - (4) The suspension of membership rights or the expulsion of a member by the Committee under this rule takes effect immediately after the vote is passed.